masak/alma/spec/04-declarations.md

 ## 4.2 Function declaration

-A _function declaration_ adds a new name to a scope, and binds it to a function value.
+A _function declaration_ adds a new name to a scope, and binds it to a function.

 ```
 <function-declaration> ::= "func"